FAQ: Questions Asked Frequently: Characterizing equivalent variable orderings

 \subsection{General $\faq$ query}

 The only case of $\faq$ that does not fall under the previous section is the case where we have non-idempotent product aggregates.
-This general case is not very natural as it is really hard to find practical examples that can only be represented using this form.
+This general case is not very natural as there aren't many practical examples that can only be represented using this form.
 For completeness, we describe how to handle it in this section.

-Definition~\ref{defn:idempotent product agg} defines idempotence from an algorithmic point of view: A product aggregate is called idempotent at the time it is about to be eliminated in $\InsideOut$ if the ranges of all factors containing it at that time are idempotent wrt to $\otimes$.
+Definition~\ref{defn:idempotent product agg} defines idempotence from an algorithmic point of view: A product aggregate is called idempotent at the time it is about to be eliminated in $\InsideOut$ if the ranges of all factors containing it at that time are idempotent w.r.t. to $\otimes$.
 This definition not only depends on the specific elimination ordering being used, but also on the input factors (i.e. data-dependent).
 While this definition makes sense from an algorithmic point of view, it does not capture idempotence at semantic level.

 From a semantic point of view, we can only reason about whether the product is idempotent under the entire domain $\D$ (or at least a closed subset of the domain $\D_I$, as we did in Section~\ref{subsec:evo:inner:faq}).
 More specifically in this section, instead of thinking of idempotence as a property of each product aggregate, we will think of it as a property of the product operator $\otimes$ under the domain $\D$.
 A product operator $\otimes$ is \emph{idempotent under $\D$} if and only if $a\otimes a=a$ for all $a\in \D$.
 Here, we are interested in the case where $\otimes$ is \emph{not} idempotent under $\D$.